polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/contracts-pallet.md

    ```bash
    cargo check -p node-template
    ```

-If there are no errors, you are ready to compile.

-1. Compile the node in release mode by running the following command:
+   If there are no errors, you are ready to compile by running the following command:

    ```bash
    cargo build --release